 In Japanese, “Shun” (pronounced “shoon” and rhymes with “moon”) is the precise moment during the year when any particular food is at the peak of its perfection.
-Shun is when fruit is at its sweetest, when vegetables are perfectly ripe, perfectly fresh, and perfectly delicious.
+Shun is when the fruit is at its sweetest when vegetables are perfectly ripe, perfectly fresh, and perfectly delicious.
 Shun is in harmony with the natural rhythms of the seasons.
-Kai Shun knives proudly take its name from this Japanese culinary tradition of preparing and eating the very freshest food at the perfect “shun” moment.
+Kai Shun knives proudly take their name from this Japanese culinary tradition of preparing and eating the very freshest food at the perfect “shun” moment.
 It is a tradition we live up to every day, making fine kitchen knives that are always at the peak of their perfection, too.

 The two blade sections are laser cut, then fit together like pieces of a jigsaw puzzle.
 Braze welding permanently joins them.
 The attractive wavy pattern at the joint is based on traditional Japanese sword hamon lines.

 While Sora’s blade shapes and handle design are traditional Japanese, the textured PP/TPE polymer blend handle material provides a contemporary look, secure grip and balance, and is easy to maintain.

-To create Shun Kanso, Kai Shun has taken away anything that doesn’t matter and kept everything that does; high-performance steel, razor-sharp edge, with full tang construction providing the perfect balance and precision cutting control.
+Kanso is a design principle based on Zen philosophy.
+It means “simplicity”, but simplicity that is achieved by eliminating the non-essential.To create Shun Kanso, Kai Shun has taken away anything that doesn’t matter and kept everything that does; high-performance steel, razor-sharp edge, with full tang construction providing the perfect balance and precision cutting control.

 The steel is Japanese AUS10A—highly refined, high-carbon, vanadium stainless steel that takes a razor-sharp edge and holds it longer.
 Kanso’s Heritage finish hides scratches and gives Kanso a rustic look that just improves with age.
 The handle is made of tagayasan wood, sometimes known as “iron sword wood.”

 Kanso is a simple and beautiful kitchen knife with a rustic, heritage finish that performs every time.

+Many celebrated swords were born in Seki area and in the Kamakura era.
+The master craftsman “Magoroku of Seki” had the original technique producing beautiful swords which were high quality and had outstanding sharpness.
 Made in Japan, these knives have a full tang which makes them robust and eases hand fatigue.
 Constructed from AUS-8A stainless steel, each blade is subjected to a 3 chamfering processes.
 This special grinding process reduces the friction against food and blade and gives you a knife with an extremely sharp cutting edge.

 Like others in the Kai family, the handle is made from hard-wearing PakkaWood which enables durability and comfort, as well as making it an attractive looking knife to have in your collection.

 They can be sharper but need to be treated with respect since they are things of beauty and delicate.
 Here are a few tips to get the most out of your Shun knife.

 Note: Handwashing is also the best way to care for the wood handles of your Shun knives.
 Although the wood has been stabilized, it is natural wood and, like all wood, will tend to shrink in very arid environments and swell in very humid environments.
 The handle colour may change slightly over time due to oils in the hand as well as the natural colour change of wood from oxidation and/or exposure to light.
 This is not a defect, but a natural part of the process.

 Never cut on glass or granite cutting boards.
 These may be easy to clean but will ruin the edge of even the hardest steel.
 Use only wooden boards, wood composite or synthetic cutting boards of medium firmness.
 When using, always ensure the blade does not strike hard materials.
 The blade can be damaged when cutting around bones, frozen foods, thick-skinned vegetables like butternut squash or other hard objects.
 Occasionally oil the handle with neutral vegetable oil.

 In order to maximize the life of the blade, regular honing with a Shun steel will be necessary.
 Sharpening is the act of taking metal off the blade in order to improve the sharpness, this should only need to be done occasionally depending on how often you use and how you care for your knives.

 Simply hold your honing steel vertically, placing the tip of your steel on your chopping board.
 Starting at the heel and at the top of the steel, draw the knife down the steel, running from the knife heel to the tip.
-Repeat this at the top of the steel with your knife and run your knife in downward motions at about a 16° angle. making sure to do alternate sides for a double-bevelled blade and to hone the full length of the blade.
+Repeat this at the top of the steel with your knife and run your knife in downward motions at about a 16° angle.
+Make sure to do alternate sides for a double-bevelled blade and to hone the full length of the blade.
 Simply wash with warm water and dry thoroughly after honing.

-When the time comes to sharpen these premium blades, we recommend using a whetstone, the Kai electric sharpener (specifically designed to sharpen Shun’s 16° blade angle), or sending the knives to a professional sharpener.
+When the time comes to sharpen these premium blades, we recommend using a whetstone, the electric sharpener (specifically designed to sharpen Shun’s 16° blade angle), or sending the knives to a professional sharpener.

 Typically a coarse whetstone, 300 grit or so, will remove material quickly.
 This is useful for repairing chips or other imperfections.
 A medium grit whetstone, typically 1000 to 1500, is suitable for sharpening most knives that have a blade in reasonable but dull condition.
-A fine to very fine whetstone, around 4,000 to 6,000 grit is used for finishing and polishing your blade to a mirror-like finsh.
+A fine to a very fine whetstone, around 4,000 to 6,000 grit is used for finishing and polishing your blade to a mirror-like finish.